scepter914/autoware-architecture-proposal/perception/radar_perception_design.md

 - Radar fusion

 The second stage is radar fusion.
-After Camera-LiDAR fusion, detected 3D objects from Camera-LiDAR fusion and  `RadarScan` are fused in radar fusion modules.
+After Camera-LiDAR fusion, detected 3D objects from Camera-LiDAR fusion and  `ros-perception/radar_msgs/msg/RadarScan.msg` are fused in radar fusion modules.

-Radar fusion packages aim to improve detection performance using detected 3D objects with low confidence and `RadarScan`.
+Radar fusion packages aim to improve detection performance using detected 3D objects with low confidence and `ros-perception/radar_msgs/msg/RadarScan.msg`.
-Radar fusion packages attach doppler velocity from `RadarScan` for detected 3D objects to improve velocity estimation in the tracking module.
+Radar fusion packages attach doppler velocity from `ros-perception/radar_msgs/msg/RadarScan.msg` for detected 3D objects to improve velocity estimation in the tracking module.

 By defining `DetectedObjects` as the input interface for camera and LiDAR data, it can improve usability for sensor fusion architecture; for example, the radar fusion module can be applied to the camera 3D detection.